 Throughout the years, I’ve worked hard to build coalitions and promote collaboration, even among those with different points of view.

-I currently reside in Davis with my wife, Donna, a sociology professor at California State University Sacramento.
+I currently reside in Davis with my wife, Donna, a retired sociology professor.
 Donna’s mother, Rose Calabria, also lives with us at our home in Mace Ranch.
-We have two children.
-Jennifer is a 2001 graduate of Davis High School.
-She graduated from New York University in 2005.
-James graduated in 2006 from Davis High School and is currently a student at the California College of Arts in San Francisco.
+We have two children and 2 granddaughters.
+Our daughter, Jennifer, is a 2001 graduate of Davis High School.
+She graduated from New York University and is currently working as a mom and as a college instructor.
+Our son, James, graduated in 2006 from Davis High School.
+He received his BA from California College of Arts and is currently a senior designer at the California Museum of Modern Art in San Francisco.

 I am interested in your thoughts, concerns, and questions, and I value your participation in Yolo County government.
 I hope to see you around town in Davis and in District 4.
-I hold regular office hours (to be announced soon) at my district office in Davis at 600 A Street, and welcome you to visit.
+I hold regular office hours at my district office in Davis at 600 A Street, and welcome you to visit.

 You may contact my District 4 Office as follows: